Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Baryon magnetic moment in large- chiral perturbation theory

+The matrix elements of the baryon operators $V^{0a}=v^0T^a$, $A^{ia}$, $M^i$, or $\mathcal{M}$ between SU(6) symmetric states can thus be connected to physics in a straightforward way. $V^{0a}$ is a spin-0 and a flavor octet, so it transforms as $(0,\mathbf{8})$ under SU(2)$\times$SU(3).
+The operator $V^{0a}$ at $q^2=0$ is a special $(0,\mathbf{8})$ operator; it is the generator of SU(3) symmetry transformations, and its matrix elements correspond to the vector form factors $f_1(q^2=0)\equiv g_V$ as conventionally defined in baryon semileptonic decays.
+In a similar manner, $A^{ia}$ is spin 1 and a flavor octet.
+Its matrix elements between baryon octet states at $q^2=0$ correspond to the axial vector form factors $g_1(q^2=0)\equiv g_A$ also as defined in baryon semileptonic decays, with a normalization such that $g_A/g_V=F+D$ for neutron beta decay.

+On the other hand, we have already pointed out that since the magnetic moment is a spin-1 octet operator, it has a $1/N_c$ expansion identical in structure to the axial current.
+The matrix elements of $M^i$, for $i=3$, thus yield the actual values of the baryon magnetic moments $\mu_B$.
+To derive a relation between magnetic moments and form factors, one needs to look at the baryon matrix elements of the electromagnetic current $j_\mu^{\textrm{em}}$.
+Thus, $\mu_B$ corresponds to $F_1(0)+F_2(0)\equiv G_M(0)$, where $F_1(q^2)$ and $F_2(q^2)$ are the Dirac and Pauli form factors, respectively, and $G_M(q^2)$ is the magnetic form factor.
+In the limit $q^2\to 0$, $F_1$ and $F_2$ are the charge and the anomalous magnetic moments of the baryons, respectively.
+For electromagnetic transitions analogous form factors can be defined.

-The baryon magnetic and transition magnetic moments at tree level can be straightforwardly computed from Eq.~(\ref{eq:mmsep}).
+At tree level, the baryon magnetic and transition magnetic moments $\mu_B^{(0)}$ can be straightforwardly computed from Eq.~(\ref{eq:mmsep}).
 The required matrix elements of the operators involved in such an expression are listed in Ref.~\cite{rfm09} and will not be repeated here.
-Let us now proceed to discuss the leading one-loop corrections.
+Let us now proceed to discuss the one-loop corrections.